Finances About The Profession

 New grads are typically starting in the $160,000 to $180,000 range for W-2 positions.
 I get this question from applicants constantly, and honestly it depends on the job, the location, and the employment type.

 Some new grad positions come with sign-on bonuses ($10,000 to $50,000) or student loan repayment packages.
 Pay attention to those.
-With CRNA program tuition ranging from $18,000 to $253,376 across 147 programs (that's in-state tuition from our school database), a strong loan repayment package changes your take-home picture in year one.
+With in-state tuition ranging from $18,000 to $287,904 across the 149 programs in our school database that publish a figure, a strong loan repayment package changes your take-home picture in year one.
 Big time.

 Within two to three years of practice, most CRNAs are in the $200,000+ range.
 You won't be at your starting salary for long.